 Listen, I loved Rhode Island.

-Rhode Island's a beautiful side.
+Rhode Island is a beautiful person.

-I want you to hear something.
+Listen, I want you to hear something.

 We have a little tape of you.